urbit/urbit.org/content/grants/2023/git-on-urbit.md

 ## Milestones

+### _Milestone valuation in USDC_

+The author would like to propose an alternative valuation scheme, with milestones valued in USDC upon completion.
+Valuation in USDC would enable the author to commit to working on this project full-time until its completion.
+Each star of below milestones is valued at 4,000 USDC.
+The estimated time of completion is 1.5 month/milestone.
+This corresponds to average of 5,333 USDC/month.

 ### 1. Basic Git representation

 Basic Git representation consists of: (1) object store, (2) configuration store, and (3) reference store.